aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 ...done.
 ```

-4. Compute the genetic distances from the MUSCLE alignment using the Tamura and Nei 1993 model, which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate.
+1. Compute the genetic distances from the MUSCLE alignment using the Tamura and Nei 1993 model, which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate.
    A. TN93 details: Tamura and Nei (1993) developed a model which assumes distinct rates for both kinds of transition (A <-> G versus C <-> T), and transversions.
 The base frequencies are not assumed to be equal and are estimated from the data.
 A gamma correction of the inter-site variation in substitution rates is possible.
    B. Input the following:
 ```r
 DTN93 <- dist.dna(muscledna, model="TN93")
 ```
-   C. Get the NJ tree with the following input:
+   A. Get the NJ tree with the following input:
 ```r
 treTN93 <- nj(DTN93)
 ```

-5. Recompute the genetic distances from the MUSCLE alignment using the Gailtier and Gouy 1995 model.
+1. Recompute the genetic distances from the MUSCLE alignment using the Gailtier and Gouy 1995 model.
    A. GG95 details: Galtier and Gouy (1995) introduced a model where the G+C content may change through time.
-Different rates are assumed for transitons and transversions.
+Different rates are assumed for transitions and transversions.
    B. Input the following:
 ```r
 DGG95 <- dist.dna(muscledna, model="GG95")
 ```
-   C. Get the NJ tree with the following input:
+   A. Get the NJ tree with the following input:
 ```r
 treGG95 <- nj(DGG95)
 ```

-6. Repeat the above steps using the ClustalW alignment data as detailed below.
+1. Repeat the above steps using the ClustalW alignment data as detailed below.

-7. Load in ClustalW alignment data:
+2. Load in ClustalW alignment data:
 ```r
 clustaldna <- fasta2DNAbin(file="/Users/aimes/Temp/PhyloGen563/data/large_files/rscS_multiple-seq-alignments/Vfischeri_rscS_DNA-clustal-aligned.fasta")
 ```

-   A. Output:
+Output:
 ```r
  Converting FASTA alignment into a DNAbin object...